Keyboard shortcuts

 }

-enumerated arrays
+Enumerated arrays

 An enumerated array is a readonly array with values fixed at compile time and which is indexed not by number but by the named values of an enum type: